Last Updated: 5/18/22 | May 18th, 2022

 Hitchhiking is definitely a mental challenge.
-You are putting yourself out there in public while engaging in an activity that isn’t considered mainstream.
-You will be judged by everyone who passes you–often in a negative way.
+You’re putting yourself out there in public while engaging in an activity that isn’t considered mainstream.
+You’ll be judged by everyone who passes you, often in a negative way.
 People will laugh, flip you off, yell, honk, rev their engines, or maybe even throw things.

 My average wait time while hitchhiking across the United States was about an hour.
-But there were some days when it took two to three hours or more.
+But there were some days when it took 2–3 hours or more.
 You must be prepared to wait in one spot for at least a few hours.
 However, there were also many times when I was picked up after only 15 minutes.
 You just never know how long it will take.

 You will almost certainly never need to use it, but packing a weapon of some kind to help with self-defense is always a good idea.
 I like to bring pepper spray along with me.
 When Captain Kitty Litter started telling me about the time he threw another hitchhiker out of his moving car, I subtly placed one hand in my pocket where pepper spray was hidden (just in case).
 Luckily I never needed to use it!

 My experienced hitchhiker friend Shannon carries a stun gun openly on her belt (this can be illegal in some states).
 However, a simple pen shoved into the ear or eyes of an assailant should work in a pinch too.
-In my opinion, a knife should not be your first choice for self-defense unless you have been trained to use it, as it can easily be turned against you if the situation takes a turn for the worse.
-Please note that using a weapon is an absolute last resort — only use it when communication doesn’t work and you honestly fear for your life.
+In my opinion, a knife should not be your first choice for self-defense unless you’ve been trained to use it, as it can easily be turned against you if the situation takes a turn for the worse.
+Please note that using a weapon is an absolute last resort — only use it when you honestly fear for your life.

 Is Hitchhiking Safe?

-Hitchhiking has become progressively more rare over the years.
-Irrational fears about hitchhiking are brought on by paranoid horror stories promoted aggressively by the news, and then turned into movies by Hollywood.
-Bad news is what sells, so that’s what we are exposed to.
+Hitchhiking has become progressively rarer over the years.
+Irrational fears about it are brought on by paranoid horror stories promoted aggressively by the news and then turned into movies by Hollywood.
+Bad news is what sells, so that’s what we’re exposed to.
 I’m still waiting for CNN to do a story about my successful hitchhiking adventure, but I’m not holding my breath.
 I had a wonderful time, met great people, and nothing bad happened.
 It’s not sensational enough to be considered news.

 I was told countless times that hitchhiking would be dangerous.
-While it is smart to be prepared for worst-case scenarios, in reality you don’t have to worry about these horror stories too much.
+While it’s smart to be prepared for worst-case scenarios, in reality, you don’t have to worry about these horror stories too much.
 Most of the people I met while hitchhiking were friendly, fascinating, and full of entertaining tales.
 But that doesn’t mean you should let your guard down.

-If you ever feel threatened or uncomfortable once you are already in the vehicle, first ask the driver to stop and let you out at the next exit or gas station.
+If you ever feel threatened or uncomfortable once you’re already in the vehicle, first ask the driver to stop and let you out at the next exit or gas station.
 Make up an excuse if you want to.
 If the driver still fails to stop, remind them that you sent a photo of the car and plate number to friends.
-In an absolute emergency you can always grab the steering wheel or hand brake and cause a small accident.
+In an absolute emergency, you can always grab the steering wheel or handbrake and cause a small accident.
 Remember, only use these techniques as a last resort, when you genuinely fear for your life.
 Even small accidents can kill you or someone else.
 It’s not something to take lightly.

 One Final Legal Note